ahmadov/tabrisjs-redux-todo-list/README.md

 The app can be built using the online build service at [tabrisjs.com](https://tabrisjs.com) or locally using [Tabris.js CLI](https://www.npmjs.com/package/tabris-cli).

 See [Building a Tabris.js App](https://tabrisjs.com/documentation/2.0/build.html) for more information.
-# Todo list example using Redux in Tabris.js